dasch-swiss/dsp-tools/docs/cli-commands.md

 dsp-tools start-stack
 ```

-`dsp-tools` will ask you for permission to clean Docker with a `docker system prune`.
+DSP-TOOLS will ask you for permission to clean Docker with a `docker system prune`.
 This will remove all unused containers, networks and images.
 If you don't know what that means, just type `y` ("yes") and then `Enter`.